Street storming

+Street storming (đi bão) is a social phenomenon in Vietnam that occurs in response to major sport victories, notably that of the Vietnam national football team.
+They are spontaneous celebrations that take place throughout the streets on motorbikes, which are ubiquitous as the country's primary mode of transportation.
+The term can also be used to refer to street racing and other kinds of public disturbances.

 Overview

 Association football is the most popular sport in Vietnam.
 Google search trends for 2018 in Vietnam show that football was the most searched topic by Vietnamese internet users.
 Former Prime Minister Nguyễn Xuân Phúc commented that football inspired patriotism and national pride in Vietnam.
 Taking to the streets to celebrate whenever the national team wins an important match is a habit of Vietnamese supporters, which is one of the culture shocks for foreign visitors.

 Street storming usually occurs when millions of people parade the streets while waving the national flags, honking, singing songs, banging pots and pans, and zipping up and down streets on motorbikes.
 During street storming, the participants cheer, shake hands and hug each other, even to strangers.